php/doc-base/docs/tags-and-entities.md

     &false;             <constant>FALSE</constant>
     &php.ini;           <filename>php.ini</filename>

-Be sure to check out [global.ent](entities/global.ent) and language-snippets.ent (located within each language's repo) for more information for entities and URLs.
+Be sure to check out `entities/global.ent` (in the `doc-base` repo) and `language-snippets.ent` (located within each language's repo) for more information for entities and URLs.